Feb 10, 2021Remote Talent20 min read

 Recruiting is difficult.
 Some roles and areas are harder than others, and this will fluctuate depending on trends (anecdotally, there appears to be a current shortage in growth marketers).
 Evidence of just how difficult it is to consistently find and hire incredible people as you scale can be seen in the amount of money thrown at the problem.
 In 2019, recruiting was a $151.8 billion industry.
 There’s actually a whole sub-industry of recruiters who recruit other recruiters.
 Yikes.

 In the last decade, products have also burst into the industry, attempting to solve the hiring dilemma.
 The two largest career staples, LinkedIn and Facebook, both of which have specific product teams devoted to hiring, have a combined 20 million active job listings.
 Online job boards have taken notice of the remote shift as well.
 Flexjobs, which started by advertising roles that would let you have a flexible schedule or work from home a few days a week, now seem antiquated.
 AngelList was early to add fully remote functionality to their startup recruitment platform.
 Soon others followed suit.
-New platforms like RemoteOK, Workew and WeWorkRemotely started to pop up.
+New platforms like RemoteOK, Workew, WeWorkRemotely and RemoteTechJobs started to pop up.
+Remote team communication has been made easier by companies like Slack, TeamFlow and Infinity.
 There are more and more companies like LetsDeel, Gusto and 1Office taking care of technicalities around managing a remote company and team, so that you can truly focus on your core business and goals.

 On one hand, this is good news for remote startups who are recruiting.
 Much like in the digital advertising transformation, companies can now find people highly motivated by remote work as an incentive.
 The problem, naturally, is that the proliferation of remote work has made it a less unique offering.
 Remote work is now a required qualifier, not a cushy bonus.
 Some 60% of workers are willing to take a pay cut for remote work, meaning you now need to literally pay a majority of workers more money just to come into an office.